Date: 28 Jan 1933

 A pawn ticket was found on him.

-After some investigations it was heard that the police that that after coming to London to see the rugby and then the fight Elgar Morgan had spent all his money and had been walking back to Wales and to have lost his way and then become overcome by influenza and pneumonia and then collapsed just off the roadway in a field adjoining Crews Hill golf course.
+After some investigations it was heard that the police thought that after coming to London to see the rugby and then the fight Elgar Morgan had spent all his money and had been walking back to Wales and had lost his way and then become overcome by influenza and pneumonia and then collapsed just off the roadway in a field adjoining Crews Hill golf course.

 The coroner said that he was not satisfied with the case and would content himself by recording an open verdict that Elgar Morgan had died from acute gastritis, the cause of which was not ascertained.

 see Gloucestershire Echo - Thursday 02 February 1933

 see Sunderland Daily Echo and Shipping Gazette - Monday 30 January 1933

 see Edinburgh Evening News - Monday 30 January 1933